okelo0121/okeloportfolio/README.md

 2. Open `index.html` in any modern browser
 3. Resize the browser window to test mobile responsiveness
 4. Click the hamburger icon (☰) on small screens to toggle the menu
+5. or you can find it here " https://okeloportfolio.netlify.app/

 ---